phillipadsmith/Crunching-Public-Data/pages/units/week-one/index.md

 * State/Provincial/Regional: Some data sets are going to be under the jurisdiction of state or provincial agencies.
 In Canada, for instance, hospital and health data is collected at the provincial level.
 In the US, state-level agencies are responsible for public health, education, employment and more.

 * National: National open data initiatives in Canada, the US, and the UK are good examples of efforts that some countries are putting into publishing the data they collect.
 These datasets can provide a good overview/aggregate look at national statistics, but often lack a level of detail to be genuinely interesting on their own.
-That said, national agencies like [Statistics Canada]() or the [U.S. Census Bureau]() can help to provide genuine insight into a country's "identity."
-National agencies are also typically responsible for [geodata](), which can be an important piece of putting your data "on the map" so to speak.
+That said, national agencies like [Statistics Canada](http://www.statcan.gc.ca/) or the [U.S. Census Bureau](http://www.census.gov/) can help to provide genuine insight into a country's "identity."
+National agencies are also typically responsible for geographic data, which can be an important piece of putting your data "on the map" so to speak.

 * Global: There are also a handful of quasi-government bodies and international NGOs that publish data that is aggregated at a global level.
 Some examples would be the [World Bank](http://data.worldbank.org/), [United Nations](http://data.un.org), and the [World Health Organization](http://www.who.int/research/en/).